tlberglund/theological-examination/exam.md

 ### Chapter 20: Christian Liberty and Liberty of Conscience

 1. **What is the liberty purchased by Christ for believers?**
+  * Freedom from the guilt of sin
+  * Freedom from the curse of the Law
+  * Freedom from the overwhelming power of sin
+  * Fuller communion with the Holy Spirit
+  * A great list in WCF 20.1!

 2. **In what way is the liberty of the believer under the new covenant greater than the liberty enjoyed by believers under the old covenant?**
+We are free from the curse of th  ceremonial law as well the moral law, and have fuller access to the Spirit.

 3. **Who alone is LORD of the conscience?**
+God alone, yo.

 4. **Is the conscience to be regulated by God's written Word?**
+Yes, not by rules made up (and people are wont to make up such).

 5. What are the two limits of Christian liberty?